- BIO 099 Orientation to Biology (zero-credit)

 - To be competitive at the best optometry schools, such as SUNY, your GPA should be APPROIMATELY 3.5 or above and your OAT score should be APPROXIMATELY 360 or higher

 Sample class profiles:

-NOTE: As of May 1, 2009 scores on the OAT have scaled back to reflect 300 as the 50th percentile.
+NOTE: Scores on the OAT have scaled back to reflect 300 as the 50th percentile.
 Thus, you should be careful about comparing your OAT score to historical data.
 Regardless, an overall OAT score above the 75th percentile is considered good – provided the scores in all sections are well balanced.
 Similarly, an overall OAT score at (or above) the 95th percentile is considered exceptional.

 - Work with an optometrist (volunteer)

 - Be sure to get involved in academic Biology Department activities